-In this episode, the squabbling couple team up to dispose of Leekie’s body previously, Donnie had accidentally shot Leekie).
+In this episode, the squabbling couple team up to dispose of Leekie’s body (if you don’t remember, Donnie had accidentally shot Leekie).
 Alison has the idea to bury the late Dyad director under their garage.
 Alison is cool and composed, while Donnie nearly throws up.
-It is considerably more humorous than Helena’s narrative.
+It is considerably more humerous than Helena’s narrative.

 Donnie confronts DeAngeles, and looks very pleased with himself as he walks back to his home.